-The Communication Patterns Between Parents And Migrant Children in The Digital Era: Strengthening Emotional Connections Through Technology
+The Communication Patterns Between Parents and Migrant Children in the Digital Era: Strengthening Emotional Connections Through Technology

 • Celvin Yhosep Sinaga Universitas Pattimura